 - Realize the extent of their responsibility for the behavior of their child.
-(Parents are responsible for the behavior of their children while at school, and to and from school.) - Prepare their children to assume the responsibility for their own behavior - Foster in their children positive attitudes toward themselves, others, school, and community. - Communicate with school personnel about their child. - Comply with state law on compulsory attendance, property damage, suspension and expulsion procedures. - Know and see that their child follows school rules - Attend individual or group training sessions and conferences when requested. - Recognize that the teacher acts as parent while the child is at school. - Safeguard the physical and mental health of their child and be responsible for necessary health examinations and immunizations. - Work with and support school personnel who are trying to help their child.
+(Parents are responsible for the behavior of their children while at school, and to and from school.) - Prepare their children to assume the responsibility for their own behavior. - Foster positive attitudes toward themselves, others, school, and community. - Communicate with school personnel about their child. - Comply with state law on compulsory attendance, property damage, suspension and expulsion procedures. - Know and see that their child follows school rules. - Attend individual or group training sessions and conferences when requested. - Recognize that the teacher acts as parent while the child is at school. - Safeguard the physical and mental health of their child and be responsible for necessary health examinations and immunizations. - Work with and support school personnel who are trying to help their child.

-Parents (as used in this handbook) - Defined as the biological parent, step-parent, court appointed (legal) guardian or foster parent, and any individual who is acting in loco parentis on behalf of a court of jurisdiction.
+Parents - Defined as the biological parent, step-parent, court appointed (legal) guardian or foster parent, and any individual who is acting in loco parentis on behalf of a court of jurisdiction.